|SEJ’s new member-driven award program will help guide students into careers covering environmental issues.|

 SEJ members can pay for a one-year $25 student membership* for a college or university to use to recognize promise in environmental journalism.
 You could do this at your alma mater or at a school in your city or anywhere.
 You can offer to be part of the selection process or stay out of it completely.

 The institution sets the criteria and the selection process.
-SEJ provides a certificate of recognition and a congratulatory letter from the SEJ president.
+SEJ provides a congratulatory letter from the SEJ president.
 Students gain an entry on their resumé.

 And you give a kickstart to a budding environmental journalist’s career.
 A key part of the program is the SEJ member’s direct involvement with the school to set up the recognition.